JeeWeetje/iot-workshop/UwpToIotHub.md

     ![alt tag](img/UwpToIotHub/vs-universal-app-template.png)

 4. Select `Ok`.
-Iy you are asked which minimal platform version must be loaded, just press `Ok` again
+If you are asked which minimal platform version must be loaded, just press `Ok` again

     ![alt tag](img/UwpToIotHub/vs-universal-anniversary.png)

 *Note: If you do not have the Windows 10 Aniversary edition installed, please select the previous SDK*

-5. Recompile the app and check if the build completes without errors.
-Press `F6` or use the menu `BUILD|Build Solution`
+5. Press `F6` or use the menu `BUILD|Build Solution` to recompile the app and check if the build completes without errors

     ![alt tag](img/UwpToIotHub/vs-build-succeeded.png)